Let’s talk about why chili taste so good shall we?

 - Mix in chili powder, cumin and Sriracha and cook until vegetables are soft

-- Add remaining ingredients and let simmer for 20 minutes
+- Add remaining ingredients and let simmer for 20 minutes.
+Taste and adjust seasonings.

 - Remove from heat and garnish with cilantro and extra Sriracha (optional)